LeoStudio27/LeoStudio27.github.io/README.md

 ## About

-I’m Freeleo27, a Roblox developer focused on fixing bugs, organizing projects, cleaning up systems, and improving gameplay.
+I’m Leo, a Roblox developer focused on fixing bugs, organizing projects, cleaning up systems, and improving gameplay.

 ## Featured Projects